zzh8829/yolov3-tf2/README.md

 `model.predict`, tf actually compiles the graph on the first run and then execute in graph mode.
 So if you are only running the model once, `model(x)` is faster since there is no compilation needed.
-Otherwise, `model.predict` or using exported SavedModel graph is much faster.
+Otherwise, `model.predict` or using exported SavedModel graph is much faster (by 2x).

 ### GradientTape

 Extremely useful for debugging purpose, you can set breakpoints anywhere.
 You can compile all the keras fitting functionalities with gradient tape using the `run_eagerly` argument in model.compile.
-From my limited testing, GradientTape is definitely a bit slower than the normal graph mode.
-So I recommend eager GradientTape for debugging and graph mode for real training.
+From my limited testing, all training methods including GradientTape, keras.fit, eager or not yeilds similar performance.
+But graph mode is still preferred since it's a tiny bit more efficient.

 ### @tf.function

 @tf.function is very cool.
 It's like an in-between version of eager and graph.
 You can step through the function by disabling tf.function and then gain performance when you enable it in production.
+Important note, you should not pass any non-tensor parameter to @tf.function, it will cause re-compilation on every call.
+I am not sure whats the best way other than using globals.

 ### absl.py (abseil)